-Less clarity - and more risk - as policy making gets more fragmented
+Less clarity—and more risk—as policy making gets more fragmented

 Companies are operating in a world of policy fragmentation, which is increasing costs for business and creating new risks.
 Nowhere is this fragmentation more apparent than in the rush among cities, states, countries and regions to frame new privacy laws for our digital age.
 After the European Union enacted the General Data Protection Regulation (GDPR), California moved quickly to fill a legal void in the US and passed the California Consumer Privacy Act (CCPA).
 The CCPA has heightened concern about further fragmentation with more US states passing their privacy laws which, in turn, is helping to build momentum for a single, uniform federal privacy law.
-In this type of environment, companies can either take a tailored approach to privacy for each regime (costly), try to find a baseline that covers the most stringent requirements or somewhere in between.
+In this type of environment, companies can either take a tailored approach to privacy for each regime (which is costly), try to find a baseline that covers the most stringent requirements or somewhere in between.
 Each approach has its benefits and drawbacks.
 Finding the right balance and understanding the direction of policy makers in regimes without a defined framework is critical.

 Public sentiment exerts more influence on policy making